For Law Schools

 Students benefit from the numerous other networking opportunities we provide as well.
 Employers frequently contact us with job openings, and we include job postings on our website.
 Many applicants for our fellowships are hired by our mentor organizations in other positions, so our recruitment efforts help place far more than the students we directly support.

-The prestige of a Peggy Browning Fellowship has become widely recognized.
-Many organizations and law firms have reported that, because of our reputation and their experience with our Fellows, they consider a Peggy Browning Fellowship as an especially important credential.
+The prestige of a Peggy Browning Fellowship is widely recognized.
+Our alumni are organizers, associates, general counsels, partners, and law professors at unions, union-side law firms, workplace justice nonprofits, and law schools across the country.
+Many organizations and law firms have reported that—because of our reputation, our Fellows' drive for workers' rights, and their experience as a PBF mentor organization—they consider a Peggy Browning Fellowship as an especially important credential.

-Currently over 150 law schools participate in our programs.
-From 1998 through 2020, we awarded over 1,000 fellowships throughout the nation.
-Over 3,000 students have attended our annual conferences, over 1,800 attended our Regional Workshops at participating law schools, and many have found summer positions or even longer-term employment through the networking opportunities we have provided.
+Over 150 law schools have been represented among our Fellows.
+From 1998 through 2023, PBF has awarded over 1,400 fellowships throughout the nation.
+Over 3,800 students have attended our annual conferences, over 3,500 attended our Regional Workshops at participating law schools, and many have found summer positions or even longer-term employment through the networking opportunities we have provided.

 Rachel Del Rossi